Bachelor of Arts

 College of Arts and Sciences

 International Studies provides an interdisciplinary approach to international and global connections.
-The major acquaints students with approaches from the humanities (history, communication), social sciences (economics, political science and geography), and natural sciences (geography).
-The student’s individual program may focus on a world region (Africa, Europe), a particular issue or discipline (environment, sociology), or a future career goal (government, business administration).
+The major acquaints students with approaches from the humanities (history, communication, region based cultural studies), social sciences (economics, political science and geography), and natural sciences (geography).
+The student’s individual program may focus on a world region (Africa, Europe), a particular issue or discipline (development, environment, sociology), or a future career goal (government, business administration).
 All IS majors continue foreign language at least through the third-year college level.
 You may continue with your high school language, or you may decide to “start over” with a language not usually offered at the high school level, such as Japanese or Russian.
 We encourage all majors to spend a year or a semester abroad; shorter programs are also available.

 International Studies is an interdisciplinary program that seeks to provide students with the training needed to understand and analyze a continually evolving region and its role in a global context.
 Students who complete the International Studies major will be able to: